-The Salus approach to occupational therapy education is to provide a distinctive and innovative program for the academic and clinical preparation of a master’s degree, specialty track certificate, and doctoral students.
+The Salus approach to occupational therapy education is to provide a distinctive and innovative program for the academic and clinical preparation of a master’s degree, advanced specialty certificate, and doctoral students.

 The OT Department offers both professional and post-professional programs.
 Our professional program is a Master of Science degree in Occupational Therapy (MSOT), which emphasizes interdisciplinary perspectives, critical reasoning, the value of occupation, and professional development.
 The OT Department also offers two post-professional programs for registered occupational therapists.
 The first is a Doctorate of Occupational Therapy (OTD) degree.
 This program, which is primarily online, is designed to help licensed OTs progress in their field by becoming advanced content experts, future leaders, or assume teaching roles in higher education.
-The second is a Specialty Track Certificate, which provides advanced content and clinical expertise in selected specialty areas.
+The second is a Advanced Specialty Certificate, which provides advanced content and clinical expertise in selected specialty areas.

 Additionally, a PhD degree in Biomedicine is available at Salus University, which is an interdisciplinary program designed for health professionals seeking graduate research training and/or an academic career track.

 The Occupational Therapy program at Salus uses three key components to achieve their end:

 INTER-PROFESSIONAL EDUCATIONAL EXPERIENCE